CheViana/network-calls-stats/tutorial.md

 Here's how to configure panel for Example 1:
 [tutorial-images/example-1-request-time-dashboard-config-1.png]

-Need to pick data source in the left corner above query editing controls, measurement name in query editing controls, and optionally 'group by' - pick a tag.
-Could also update panel name - in the right column on top.
+Need to pick data source in the left corner of "Query" tab (center of screen), measurement name in query editing controls, and optionally select in 'group by' custom tag to split measurement in multiple plot lines.
+To update panel name look in the right column on top.

-One thing to notice is that panel shows Y axis values by default as 'short' type, but this can be changed in right side column - to use milliseconds:
+To make Y axis values display with "ms", look in the right side column - "Panel" tab, "Axes" collapsible, "Left Y" - select "Time" and "milliseconds":
 [tutorial-images/example-1-request-time-dashboard-config-2.png]

-Save panel, and real-time network call metrics should appear (if examples are still running).
+Don't forget to save.
 More [documentation](https://grafana.com/docs/grafana/latest/panels/add-a-panel/) on Grafana dashboards.

-### Troubleshooting
+### Troubleshooting Telegraf, InfluxDB, Grafana

+I've got some hints on what to check and how to check in [this post](https://dev.to/cheviana/reporting-measurements-from-python-code-in-real-time-4g5#troubleshooting).